Thursday 18 January 1940

 Western Front: There is an artillery duel to the west of the Saar.

 Battle of the Atlantic: The Kriegsmarine orders unrestricted U-boat warfare on Britain and France.
 This follows months of warfare bound by the international Law of Prize, though the first British passenger ship was sunk on the very first day of the war, 3 September 1939 (apparently mistaken for a warship).
-U-boats are authorised to sink, without warning, all ships "in those waters near the enemy coasts in which the use of mines can be pretended."
+U-boats are authorized to sink, without warning, all ships "in those waters near the enemy coasts in which the use of mines can be pretended."
 Exceptions were to be made in the cases of the United States, Italian, Japanese and Soviet ships.
 This marks the institution of full and illegal unrestricted submarine warfare for the first time since 1918.
 [This is according to evidence produced by Admiral Doenitz at the Nuremberg Court following World War II.
 The Allies argued that 3 September 1939 was the commencement of unrestricted U-boat warfare by Germany.
 The court did not specify which date was correct but did find Admiral Doenitz guilty on two counts.]

 A rush order for buoyant electrical cable is delivered to the Admiralty by the British Insulated Callendar's Cable Company.
 It is to be used by wooden trawlers dragging it along behind, with the magnetic field sufficient to detonate nearby magnetic mines.
 This gives new hope to Allied shipping which has been taking a beating from the magnetic mines.

 U-25 (Kapitänleutnant Viktor Schütze) continues its lucky streak.
-It torpedoes and sinks 6,873 ton Swedish freighter Pajala near the Hebrides.
+It torpedoes and sinks 6,873-ton Swedish freighter Pajala near the Hebrides.
 British destroyer HMS Northern Duke, escorting the Pajala, rescues the 35 crew and depth-charges the U-25, which escapes.

 U-44 (Kapitänleutnant Ludwig Mathes) also continues its lucky patrol.
-It stops 1,831 ton Danish freighter Canadian Reefer and disembarks the crew northeast of Cape Villano, Spain.
+It stops 1,831-ton Danish freighter Canadian Reefer and disembarks the crew northeast of Cape Villano, Spain.
 All 26 survive.

-U-55 (Kapitänleutnant Werner Heidel) is believed to have sunk 1,304 ton Swedish freighter Foxen off of Pentland Sound in the North Sea.
+U-55 (Kapitänleutnant Werner Heidel) is believed to have sunk 1,304-ton Swedish freighter Foxen off of Pentland Sound in the North Sea.
 There are only 2 survivors, 1 perish.
 U-55 does not return from its patrol.

-U-9 (Oberleutnant zur See Wolfgang Lüth) torpedoes and sinks 1,179 ton Swedish freighter Flandria north of Ymuiden, Holland.
+U-9 (Oberleutnant zur See Wolfgang Lüth) torpedoes and sinks 1,179-ton Swedish freighter Flandria north of Ymuiden, Holland.
 There are four survivors, 17 perish.